Macrometacorp/docs/docs/search/queries/search-functions.md

 `TOKENS(input, analyzer) → tokenArray`

 Split the **input** string with the help of the specified **analyzer** into an array.
 The resulting array can be used in `FILTER` or `SEARCH` statements with the `IN` operator, but also be assigned to variables and returned.
-This can be used to better understand how a specific Analyzer processes an input value.
+This can be used to better understand how a specific analyzer processes an input value.

 It has a regular return value unlike all other Search C8QL functions and is thus not limited to `SEARCH` operations.
-It is independent of Views.
+It is independent of views.
 A wrapping `ANALYZER()` call in a search expression does not affect the _analyzer_ argument nor allow you to omit it.

 - **input** (string): text to tokenize
-- **analyzer** (string): name of an [Analyzer](../analyzers/index.md).
+- **analyzer** (string): name of an [analyzer](analyzers/index.md).
 - returns **tokenArray** (array): array of strings with zero or more elements, each element being a token.

-Example query showcasing the `"text_de"` Analyzer (tokenization with stemming, case conversion and accent removal for German text):
+Example query showcasing the `"text_de"` analyzer (tokenization with stemming, case conversion and accent removal for German text):

 ```js
 RETURN TOKENS("Lörem ipsüm, DOLOR SIT Ämet.", "text_de")